mstatiana/time-series-forecasting/README.md

 # Models
 The following forecasting methods were used:
-Prophet
+- Prophet
-MSTL
+- MSTL
-Auto-ARIMAX
+- Auto-ARIMAX

 # Evaluation
-The forecasting models were evaluated with MAPE (Mean Absolute Percentage Error) and time-series cross-validation.
+The forecasting models were evaluated with MAPE and time-series cross-validation.
 The models were compared based on their forecasting accuracy and the behavior of their long-term forecasts